PrashanthRaghu/vega/README.md

 # Vega

-An event driven application server for high scalability, inbuilt application cache, TLS support, logging and application metrics.
+An event driven application server for high scalability, application cache using plugins for ( Redis, Memcached, Hazelcast or in memory), TLS Termination, request logging and application metrics.

+Deployment ready for production workloads on kubernetes.